svv232/Indianer-hacklu-2017/README.md

 Looking back at the start of the function, strcmp is called at 0xa0c checking if data_da0, or the string 'GET', indicated in hex view, was the request type.
 Trigger, a variable in the GOT, was incremented if that was the case.
 The string "ndex.html" was then checked for at 0xa48; if "ndex.html" exists and a variable apr_hook_debug_enabled is set, a visible error message appears.
 The value of apr_hook_debug_enabled is set to the error code of the system call plus the byte before the "ndex.html" argument in the HTTP request.
-Error code 1 for example would result in the debug variable being set to i + 1 or j.
+Error code 1 for example would result in the debug variable being set to i + 1 or j if the arg was index.
 So we knew that the error code could be controlled for exploitation as an exit code can be set to any value via the system call.

 HTTP Requests are formatted like: